wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 You can think of uvicorn as a super-fast ASGI (Asynchronous Server Gateway Interface) server implementation.
 In **main:app**, main is the name of your file **main.py.** The name of your FastAPI instance is **app.**  The **\--reload** flag allows you to use hot reloading which allows you to make live code changes.

-You see in the terminal you need to go to your localhost <http://127.0.0.1:8000/> in the browser and you see **{"hello": "world"}**.
+In the terminal, you go to your localhost <http://127.0.0.1:8000/> in the browser and see **{"hello": "world"}**.
 Perfect!

 ## Sending Your SMS

-Now it’s time to write your code to send your SMS.
+Now it’s time to write code to send your SMS.

 The sky is dark and the wind is heavy.
 A tornado is brewing.